dee0/ocm-toi-helloworld/README.md

 1. Determine and load credentials file.
 Will either be passed via -c on command line or will be TOICredentials in the current dir.
     The file is just an ocm configfile where only the credentials will be used

-2. Make executor config from:
+2. Make intermediate executor config from:
-   - toiExecutor.configTemplate.
-This is a spiff template
    - toiPackage.executors[].config.
 Despite what OCM documentation says, this is a spiff template
    - toiExecutor.templateLibraries.
 These are references to resources in the component version *( optional )*
    - toiExecutor.schema.
 This is a reference to a json schema in the component version *(optional)*